Posts Tagged ‘dallas’

 U.S. Employment-based immigration Needs Overhaul

 The U.S. needs to compete with a rapidly evolving global economy and one way to do it is by absorbing needed foreign workers.
-Under current conditions, however, U.S. employers must depend on what is commonly known as an outdated and complex “Employment-Based Preference Three” (EB-3) in order to sponsor a skilled or professional alien worker.
-The greatest disadvantage of EB-3 is quotas that restrict the inflow of vitally needed foreign workers.
-Translating this into practical terms, there are unreasonable delays in bringing such alien workers to the U.S., for instance, for Mexican workers, the delay is over nine years, and for European workers it is over five years.
-Read more …
+Under current conditions, however, U.S. employers must depend on what is commonly known as an outdated and complex “Employment-Based Preference Three” (EB-3) in order to sponsor a skilled or professional alien worker. …

 ¿Qué sucederá en el Congreso después de las elecciones de Noviembre 2, 2010?